Azure-Samples/openai-aca-lb/README.md

 The source code provides a Dockerfile, which means you are free to build and deploy to your own service, as long as it supports container images.

-### [Option 1] Deploy using Azure Developer CLI
+### [Option 1 - Recommended] Deploy using Azure Developer CLI
 Deploying this solution using the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd) is super simple.
 All you need to do is clone this repo and run the following command, locally (given you [installed](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd) the Azure Developer CLI):

 `
 azd up
 `

-Your deployment will create a Azure Container Apps with three OpenAI backends to load balance to.
+Your deployment will create a Azure Container Apps with three GPT 3.5 Turbo backends to load balance to.
 If you want to add more, you can just edit your Container Apps environment variables.
+Each of the OpenAI instances will be deployed with 30K TPM (tokens per minute) capacity by default.
+If you are getting deployment capacity errors, you might want to lower than value.
+Or, if you are planning to deploy higher capacity, you can set the following AZD variable before deploying:

+`
+azd env set OPENAI_CAPACITY 50
+`

+This command will deploy the three backends with 50K TPM each.
+Be aware of [regional quotas and limits](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits)

 When you are done testing, you can tear down all resources by running